NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-stacked-vertical-bar-chart.md

 ];
 ```
 #### Labels
-Here, the labels are automatically taken by from the dataset.
+Here, the labels are automatically taken from the dataset.
 The label will be **'name'** for the y-axis and **'values'** for the x-axis
 #### Legend
-Here is a sample of legend that is declared and initialized in the component class of **Ts** file of the project.
+Here is a sample of the legend that is declared and initialized in the component class of **Ts** file of the project.
 ```javascript
  [legend] = true;
 ```
 This legend is taken from the dataset and displayed on the right side of the chart by default.
 Only the **name** parameter is taken into the legend section.
 ## Associated Attributes
-- **Gradient (Color/color hexadecimal code):** Gradient is a combination of different colors pattern and style which is used to fill the vertical bars in the chart.
+- **Gradient (Color/color hexadecimal code):** Gradient is a combination of different color patterns and styles which are used to fill the vertical bars in the chart.
 For example,
     ```css
     background: linear-gradient(to bottom, #33ccff 0%, #ff99cc 100%)
     ```